fev-bench: A Realistic Benchmark for Time Series Forecasting

-\looseness=-1 Advances in pretrained forecasting models are largely assessed empirically on benchmarks, making benchmark quality essential for continued progress.
-Oversights in forecasting benchmarks propagate directly to the model development.
-For example, most general forecasting benchmarks completely ignore covariates despite their prevalence in real-world applications~\citep{bojer2021kaggle,arango2025chronosx}.
-As a result, the majority of pretrained models lack covariate support, limiting their effectiveness in domains like retail where promotional data and pricing information are essential for accurate demand forecasting \citep{fildes2022retail}.
+\looseness=-1 Advances in pretrained forecasting models are primarily evaluated on benchmarks, making benchmark quality critical for progress.
+Shortcomings in existing benchmarks directly shape model development; for example, most general benchmarks ignore covariates despite their prevalence in real-world applications~\citep{bojer2021kaggle,arango2025chronosx}.
+Consequently, most pretrained models lack covariate support, limiting their effectiveness in domains such as retail, where promotional and pricing data are essential for accurate demand forecasting \citep{fildes2022retail}.